Ohio State Highway Patrol, Ohio

 Most Recent Reflection

-View all 13 ReflectionsNEVER FORGET!
-Honoring the dedicated service and ultimate sacrifice of Patrolman John G. Hough of the Ohio State Highway Patrol, Ohio and the additional 70 American Peace Officers who have paid the ultimate sacrifice on this date in history.
+View all 14 ReflectionsNEVER FORGET!
+Honoring the dedicated service and ultimate sacrifice Trooper John G. Hough of the Ohio State Highway Patrol, Ohio.

 Superintendent Joe Morbitzer (Retired)